ren-jamie11/book_recommender/README.md

 ## The data

+Collecting (and cleaning) the data was no easy task.
+Fortunately, the Goodreads site is very organized, consistent, and lenient when allowing bots to scrape the site.
+So, thank you!!!

 ### Data collection

 To ensure depth and breadth of genres, we do the following for each of the 40 main genres defined by Goodreads: https://www.goodreads.com/genres